Alice Springs will forever occupy a special place in the hearts of all who visit.

 As in most parts of the country, relations between white and Indigenous Australians in Alice Springs have been tragically poor over the decades.
 Today there’s a new spirit of cooperation in the air and myriad opportunities to connect with the heritage and culture of the Eastern and Central Arrernte people.
 Do your research to find out which enterprises trickle down to grassroots level.
 There are several Aboriginal-owned and operated touring experiences on offer, including Jungala Enterprises, which provides a full day guided arts walk along a section of the MacDonnell Ranges.

-The city’s European history began 4km north of town at the rustic Alice Springs Telegraph Station.
+The city’s European history began at the rustic Alice Springs Telegraph Station — located four kilometres north of town.
 While the region had been charted by explorers some ten years earlier, it was the completion of the overland telegraph line from Adelaide to the Top End in 1872 that saw the establishment of the station and a permanent settlement (then known as Stuart).
 Today there’s a collection of original buildings to explore, an interpretive exhibition, camel rides and a great little café.
 A guided tour is a great way to get the most from your visit.

 An appreciation of the true meaning of distance is something every visitor to Alice Springs will come to possess, particularly following a visit to the Royal Flying Doctor Service Tourist Facility.
 The iconic Aussie institution began in 1928 with just one doctor and one pilot from the fledgling Queensland and Northern Territory Air Service (QANTAS) and went on to conquer the vast outback, at least in terms of providing emergency medical assistance.
 See the original Alice Springs radio room which opened in 1939, along with a range of other memorabilia.
 All funds raised at the facility go directly towards the continuing work of the service, so it’s a small but meaningful way for visitors to contribute.